manojmanivannan/sit-stand-reminder/README.md

 3. Walk  -  2 minutes

 ## Getting Started
 To install this, you need to generate an exe file either using py2exe or PyInstaller.
+You can install it using `pip install py2exe` or `pip install pyinstaller`

 ### Installing
 #### Using PyInstaller (recommended)